-The NTP Drift File
+NTP Drift File

-No matter how secure the local clock on your computer, it's always going to be slightly off: either too fast or too slow.
-For example, a clock may have lag 2 seconds every hour: this difference is referred to as the clock's drift factor, and it's calculated by comparing the local clock with the clock on the server that provides NTP time to the local machine.
+No matter how secure the local clock on your computer, it will always be slightly off: either too fast or too slow.
+For example, a clock may have a lag of two seconds every hour: this difference is referred to as the clock's drift factor, and it's calculated by comparing the local clock with the clock on the server that provides NTP time to the local machine.
 Because NTP is designed also to synchronize time when the connection to the NTP time server is lost, it's important that the NTP process on your local computer knows what this drift factor is.
 So, to calculate the right setting for the drift factor, it's very important that an accurate time is used on the other server.